Dinesh-Kalamegam/one-way-interview-practice/README.md

 Simply choose a question, countdown time and question time limit then you should be good to go.

-**UPDATE AS OF 08/07/2021** : Wasn't happy with the styling so I ended up deleting all of it and restarting.
-For the time being the website just loads straight into the question page instead of the landing page which I will route back in once it's ready.

 ## Credits
 The video recorder is from
 https://github.com/fbaiodias/react-video-recorder